What Not to Say to Someone with Binge Eating Disorder (From a Salt Lake City Therapist)

 Encouraging your loved one in kind and supportive ways to seek out binge eating disorder treatment can help them get the help they need for their eating disorder.
 It’s discouraging for you and for them to continue to struggle and repeat the cycle over and over again.
 Eating disorders don’t have a quick fix and require the help of someone with specialized training.
 Encouraging your loved one to attend weekly therapy and supporting them in this will make a huge difference.
 It can take some pressure off of you to know they are working with someone who knows exactly how to help them.
 It might also be important for you to get your own therapy and have increased support as you are trying to help them heal and recover.

-If you are struggling with binging or someone you love then binge eating disorder treatment is your answer.
+Binge eating disorder treatment in Salt Lake City, Utah can help you break out of the cycle of restriction, binging, and shame by addressing the emotional, relational, and biological roots of binge eating, not just the behavior itself.
 People who binge eating issues are hesitant to reach out because they think they’re going to be judged for their body, behaviors, or prescribed another diet.
 Let me assure you I am not here to do that.
 You can trust that you are safe with me, and I know how harmful dieting is and how diet culture deserves punched in the face.
 I promise you I won’t make you feel bad about your struggle.
 I know that your eating disorder is about way more than food and I want to help you heal those past experiences.
 It’s possible to feel better about yourself and your body.

 My Approach to Binge Eating Disorder Treatment